claremcgillis/Daedalus-Labyrinth/README.md

    - paths that have loops

 # known bugs
- - Only the base case works, when you place the explorer on the treasuer to begin with
+   - returning the number of paths does not work.
+It will only find one path to a treasure if one exists